April 11-12, 2019

 Harvard Medical School Campus, Boston, MA

-The Annual Bioethics Conference will explore ethical, legal, and clinical aspects of evolving practices of euthanasia and physician-assisted death.
-How ought we to think about choices regarding determining the timing and manner of death for ourselves, our loved ones, and our patients, and how should the health professions respond?
-Join us at our two-day conference to be part of the conversation.
+The 2019 Annual Bioethics Conference will explore ethical, legal, and clinical aspects of evolving practices of euthanasia and physician-assisted death.
+How ought we to think about the choices of determining the time and manner of death for our loved ones, our patients, and ourselves?
+How should the health and legal professions respond to these rapidly evolving practices and choices?
+Join us for this two-day conference to explore this topic.

 About the Conference: